 Not exactly professional, is it?
 But I haven’t been able to justify (let alone afford) an upgrade.
 Photography is just a hobby, not something I do for money, and I’ve been living on quite a budget these years.
 I would love to be able to get a much better camera for daily use and will no doubt make a new post whenever I get around to doing so.

 A few of the photos on this site from late 2013 to early 2015 were shot with a borrowed Nikon D5100, a slightly newer and better version of the D3100.
 I have also posted many photos shot on smartphone—first an iPhone 3GS (pre-2011; good luck finding any of those, there aren’t many), then a Samsung Galaxy Note 1 (SGH-I717R; which is what I used to shoot the photo for this piece), and more recently a Samsung S6 (SM-G9208), which is finally good enough to support entire blog posts.

 Incidentally, every photo on this blog has its own canonical URL that lists what gear was used.
 To access this information simply click on any image that interests you.
 If a slideshow pops up (which happens on posts with more than one image) just click on the photo again.
-Below the image you will see the camera listed among the metadata extracted and displayed using a custom WordPress plugin I wrote, the source code of which is available here.
+Below the image you will see the camera listed among the metadata extracted and displayed using a custom WordPress plugin I wrote.

 Anyhow, the gist of this particular post is that it isn’t what equipment you use but how you use it that matters.
 (But I really would like better equipment one of these days!)